 The following streamlining guidance is provided:

-NOTE 1 – It should be noted that not all focus groups aim at producing base material for the development of draft Recommendations or Supplements.
+NOTE 1 – It should be noted that not all focus groups aim at producing base material for the development of draft Recommendations or informative texts (see [b-ITU-T A.13]).
 In many cases, it is acceptable that a focus group will produce other types of deliverables – such as ex ante standardization studies, roadmaps and gap analyses.

-1) ITU-T focus groups should be created with terms of reference and working guidelines that clearly indicate the expected deliverables to be developed, including, but not limited to, formatted base material for the Study Group's development and approval of a draft ITU-T Recommendation or Supplement.
+1) ITU-T focus groups should be created with terms of reference and working guidelines that clearly indicate the expected deliverables to be developed, including, but not limited to, formatted base material for the study group's development and approval of a draft ITU-T Recommendation or of an informative text (see [b-ITU-T A.13]).

-2) Where appropriate, deliverables of a focus group should be prepared and formatted in a manner that facilitates their development and adoption by the parent group into draft Recommendations or Supplements (e.g., base material formatted in the structure of an ITU-T Recommendation).
+2) Where appropriate, deliverables of a focus group should be prepared and formatted in a manner that facilitates their development and adoption by the appropriate study group(s) into draft Recommendations (e.g. base material formatted in the structure of an ITU-T Recommendation) or informative texts (see [b-ITU-T A.13]).

 3) Where appropriate and necessary, the parent group of the focus group should provide coordination for the timely transfer of focus group deliverable(s) to the appropriate study group(s).
 This is expected to be required especially in instances where the deliverable(s) of a focus group has an unclear destination study group or multiple destination study groups.

-4) Experts leading the work within a focus group should have experience in developing ITU-T Recommendations or Supplements.
+4) Experts leading the work within a focus group should have experience in developing ITU-T Recommendations or informative texts (see [b-ITU-T A.13]).
 Additionally, training should be provided to the focus group management and participants on the ITU-T working methods.

 5) Focus group deliverables aimed as future ITU-T Recommendations or Supplements should follow the Author's Guide for drafting ITU-T Recommendations and their content must have content that is expected for ITU-T Recommendations or Supplements.